ybenhssaien/symfony-docs/deployment/heroku.rst

 .. note::

-    If you prefer to use Nginx, which is also available on Heroku, you can create a configuration file for it and point to it from your Procfile as described in the `Heroku documentation`_:
+    If you prefer to use NGINX, which is also available on Heroku, you can create a configuration file for it and point to it from your Procfile as described in the `Heroku documentation`_: